dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1701.md

 The RefEdit control sometimes causes trouble in more complex UserForms.
 For

-best results, don’t place a RefEdit control inside a Frame or MultiPage control.
+best results, don't place a RefEdit control inside a Frame or MultiPage control.

 ScrollBar control

 When you add a ScrollBar control, you can make it horizontal or vertical.
 The ScrollBar control is similar to a SpinButton control (described later).
-The difference is that the user can drag the ScrollBar’s button to change the control’s value
+The difference is that the user can drag the ScrollBar's button to change the control's value

 in larger increments.
 Another difference is that when you click the up button on a